 - 2. Launch Streamline. - 3.
 Open the Start view, and select TCP (Advanced) as your device type. - 4.
 Select your device by entering the address or by using adb <serial-number>.
 Alternatively, select your device from the list of detected devices.

 Choose a counter template.
 For more information about how to find and select a counter template, see Choose a counter template.

-4.2 Enabling atrace annotations
+4.2 Enable atrace annotations

 Streamline can capture Android trace points that atrace generates.
-It supports atrace annotations on Android devices that are running Linux kernel versions 3.10 and later.